Board of Directors

 Paul C. Landers, President and CEO, Pathfinder Village, an internationally renowned community in upstate New York supporting children and adults with Down syndrome and intellectual disabilities.
 As the chief executive at Pathfinder Village, Paul has initiated a new era of growth, both for Pathfinder’s physical campus and through innovative programs.
 Paul has devoted his career in human services to organizational transformation and community living choices that include congregate settings.
 He is a graduate of Boston University and Cambridge College, with 30 years of experience in the disability field.
 Paul is married to Kathy Landers, a senior vice president at New York Central Mutual Insurance, and has two grown children, one grandchild, who make their homes in the Memphis and Boston areas, respectively.

-Jim Whittaker is the President and CEO of The Arc Jacksonville and The Arc of Putnam County.
-He has held the position in Palatka since 1975 and began his leadership role in Jacksonville in 1999.
+Jim Whittaker is retired President and CEO of The Arc Jacksonville and The Arc of Putnam County.
+He had held the position in Jacksonville and Putnam County since 1999 and 1975, respectively.
 Both organizations provide services, supports and advocacy to hundreds of individuals with intellectual and developmental differences throughout the two NE Florida communities.
 He has provided consulting services nationally for the development of quality, inclusive housing options and actively promotes community-based employment opportunities.

 Jim is a graduate of the University of Florida and is actively involved in local, state and national organizations that focus on disability issues.
 Jim’s most recent innovation in the field is the development of The Arc Jacksonville Village, an affordable rental housing community in suburban Jacksonville that opened in May 2016.
 This apartment-style neighborhood is comprised of 97 one and two bedroom units and is home for 121 individual and has become a national residential prototype of independent living for adults with cognitive differences.
 Jim promotes individual and family choice while providing an array of options for services and supports in quality community settings which value each individual with dignity and respect.